Heritage Days: Rediscover the Faculty

 • By Professor Pascal Pujol

-• By Professor Thierry Lavabre-Bertrand, Vice President of the University, Vice Dean of the Faculty, and Director of the Jardin des Plantes
+• By Professor Thierry Lavabre-Bertrand, Vice President of the University, Associate Dean of the Faculty, and Director of the Jardin des Plantes

-4:30 p.m. – Pioneering women at the Faculty of Medicine in Montpellier.
+4:30 p.m. – Pioneering Women at the Montpellier School of Medicine.

 • By Professor Michel Mondain, Dean of the Montpellier-Nîmes Faculty of Medicine